Environmental and Natural Resource Economics

 As a major in environmental economics, you will learn tools that can help answer these questions.
 The environmental economics major integrates the natural sciences with economics to help us understand why many of earth’s natural resources are under threat and how we can design policies to address these threats.
 This major teaches students to weigh options and make important decisions concerning the protection, restoration, development, and use of our natural resources.
 The major prepares students for graduate school or for careers in the public and private sector that address environmental and natural resource management, business, or public policy.
 Professionals in these fields play an important role in coordinating interdisciplinary teams to address such complex problems.
 Graduates gain an understanding of both natural sciences and the economy.

 The degree requires a minimum of 120 credits, including 24 credits in concentration credits.
 In addition to satisfying the general education requirements, students need 9 credits in introductory professional courses, including natural resource conservation (NRS 100), introductory resource economics (EEC 105), and resource management (EEC 205).
 The major also requires a minimum of three credits in communication skills beyond the general education requirements.
-It is also possible to get a double major in Environmental Economics and General Business, which we call the Green Business double major.
+It is also possible to earn a double degree in environmental economics and general business, which we call Green Business (see details below).

 The major is comprised of two options: Green Markets and Sustainability (GMS) and Environmental Economics and Management (EEM).
 The two options are discussed below.